maxfischer2781/chainlet/README.md

 In addition, chainlets can be composed much more freely.
 Instead of deeply nested call structures, chainlets have simple, flat call sequences.

+## Custom Chainlets for Pipelines

+Writing new chainlets does not require any special techniques or conventions.
+You can directly convert existing coroutines, functions and objects.
+Implementing a moving average requires exactly one line specific to the ``chainlet`` library:

+    @chainlet.genlet
+    def moving_average(window_size=8):
+        buffer = collections.deque([(yield)], maxlen=window_size)
+        while True:
+            new_value = yield(sum(buffer)/len(buffer))
+            buffer.append(new_value)

+All the gluing and binding is done automatically for you.
+Instead of bloating existing code, it is often easier to create and bind another simple chainlet.

 ## Extended Pipelines with Chainlets

 Chainlets are not limited to 1-to-1 relations, but actually allow n-to-n links.